-Well, if all that is true, then hearing must run a very close second to scenting as an ancient and evocative sense – and in humans, because we’ve largely lost the sensitivity in our noses that our mammalian ancestors once had (and just about any animal today still has), I’d argue that hearing is the most primal sense.
+Well, if all that is true, then hearing must run a very close second to scent as an ancient and evocative sense — and in humans, because we’ve largely lost the sensitivity in our noses that our mammalian ancestors once had (and just about any animal today still has), I’d argue that hearing is the most primal sense.
 The most stirring.
-If you want proof, try the following experiment: Get a video recorder and watch Star Wars with the sound turned off.
+If you want proof, try the following experiment: Get a video recorder and watch Star Wars (the original 1977 film) with the sound turned off.
 Then close your eyes and listen to the soundtrack to the movie.
-There’s no comparison, really, is there?
+There’s no question which experience is more stirring, really, is there?

 I believe that we were chanting around the campfire well before the first cave painter took up his (or her) frayed grass brush.
 As soon as we began to know that this grunt (meaning “food”) was different from that grunt (meaning “rock”) we put tones to the grunts and invented songs, storytelling, and probably drama and theatrics in one fell swoop.
 A good speech can stir the mind, but music stirs the blood.